 - Many of the firm’s lawyers are actively involved with local and California bar sections that focus on improving the legal system.

 Most of our pro bono work involves confidential matters that cannot be described here, but recent projects help illustrate our pro bono efforts.

 - In Thomas v.
 Carrasco, No. 06-1549 (9th Cir.
 2008), the district court dismissed prisoner Josh Thomas’ complaint for invasion of privacy.
 Mr. Thomas alleged that the defendants’ government attorneys violated his right to privacy by obtaining his complete and unredacted medical file without notice or using proper discovery channels.
 The district court dismissed his complaint without leave to amend on the grounds that he should have sought relief in the underlying lawsuit.
 He appealed the dismissal and the Ninth Circuit determined that he presented legal issues sufficiently complicated to warrant legal assistance.
 Downey Brand represented Mr. Thomas on appeal.
-Annie Amaral wrote his brief and then argued the privacy, procedural, and immunity issues before a three-member panel in San Francisco.
+Downey Brand attorney Annie Amaral wrote his brief and then argued the privacy, procedural, and immunity issues before a three-member panel in San Francisco.
 The panel issued a unanimous decision reversing the district court’s dismissal.